-This aligns with the local policy, 'Spatial Planning for the Health & Wellbeing of Nottinghamshire' which Rushcliffe Borough Council signed up to in 2016.
-This document intends to make

-Nottinghamshire a place that improves the mental and physical wellbeing of residents, reduces health inequalities and promotes the use of Health Impact Assessments (HIAs), where appropriate.
+This is aligned with the local policy, 'Spatial Planning for the Health & Wellbeing of Nottinghamshire' which Rushcliffe Borough Council signed up to in 2016.
+The document intends to make Nottinghamshire a place that improves the mental and physical wellbeing of residents, reduces health inequalities and promotes the use of Health Impact Assessments (HIAs), where appropriate.